Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Norman Park recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Norman Park has averaged approximately 17 new dwelling approvals annually over the past five financial years, totalling 86 homes.
-As of FY26, 5 approvals have been recorded.
-On average, 5.3 people moved to the area each year for each dwelling built between FY21 and FY25, indicating demand significantly outpaces supply.
+Norman Park averaged approximately 17 new dwelling approvals annually over the past five financial years, totalling 86 homes.
+As of FY26, 9 approvals have been recorded.
+Each year, an average of 5.3 people moved to the area for each dwelling built between FY21 and FY25, indicating high demand outpacing supply.
 New properties are constructed at an average expected cost of $791,000, targeting the premium market with high-end developments.

 Frequently Asked Questions - Development